 Definitions

-Compulsory school age
+Compulsory School Age

 A child is of compulsory school age if the child is at least 6 years and 6 months, and less than 16 years.
 However, a child is no longer of compulsory school age if the child has completed year 10.

-Compulsory participation phase
+Compulsory Participation Phase

 A young person's compulsory participation phase starts when s/he stops being of compulsory school age (i.e. turns 16 or completes Year 10 whichever comes first) and ends when the person: